britco/stonewall/README.md

 		}
 	};

 There is also the array syntax.
-Use this if you want to specify a custom error message for a rule.
-You can do this like so:
+Use this if you want to specify a custom error message for a rule, like so:

 	rules = [
 		username: [